aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLTM to RTF conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and RTF files.
+<h2>Why to Convert XLTM to RTF</h2>

+Python developers often need to convert XLTM to RTF files for various reasons.
+For example, if they need to add a feature to their application that allows users to convert XLTM files to RTF, they need to use a reliable API that can automate the conversion process.

+<h2>How Aspose.Total Helps for XLTM to RTF Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers to automate the conversion process of XLTM to RTF files.
+It includes Aspose.Cells for Python via .NET API, which can be used to convert XLTM files to HTML, and Aspose.Words for Python via .NET API, which can be used to save the created HTML into the desired Microsoft Word format.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+The process of converting XLTM to RTF using Aspose.Total for Python via .NET API is quite simple.
+First, the developer needs to use the Aspose.Cells for Python via .NET API to convert the XLTM file to HTML.
+After that, the developer needs to use the Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.

+The Aspose.Total for Python via .NET API is a reliable and efficient API that can help developers to automate the conversion process of XLTM to RTF files.
+It is easy to use and provides a simple and straightforward way to convert XLTM files to RTF.
+Moreover, the API is highly secure and provides a high level of accuracy and precision when converting XLTM to RTF files.

 {{% /blocks/products/pf/feature-page-summary %}}